 Unless otherwise noted, we have not performed any type of review or validation of the corrective actions reported by the auditees.
 All corrective actions noted in this report were based on responses received by our office as of January 2010.
-Table 2 beginning on page 13, summarizes the status of agencies' efforts to implement recommendations based on the most recent response received from each agency.
-Because an audit report's recommendations may apply to several policy areas, the agency's status on implementing our recommendations may be represented in Table 2 more than once.
-For instance, the recommendations made to the Unemployment Insurance Appeals Board are reflected under the policy areas for Banking, Finance and Insurance; Labor, Employment and Industrial Relations; and the policy area of Public Employees and Retirement.
+The table below summarizes the number of recommendations along with the status of each agency's implementation efforts based on its most recent response related to audit reports the office issued from January 2008 through December 2009.
+Because an audit report and subsequent recommendations may cross over several departments, they may be accounted for on this table more than one time.
+For instance, in following table the E-Waste Report, 2008-112, is reflected under the Employment Development Department, Department of General Services, and Department of Justice.